Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Introduction

 In this work, we leverage \geodesicBP, a fast, gradient-based method for identifying \glspl{pmj} from \gls{ecg} data~\cite{grandits_digital_2023}.
-(See also Fig.~\ref{fig:methods_overview} for an overview of \geodesicBP.)
-Geodesic-BP can achieve a highly accurate fit to the \gls{ecg} in under 30 minutes on a single high-end GPU.
-Being gradient-based, it scales efficiently with the number of parameters and guarantees convergence to a locally optimal solution.
+(See Fig.~\ref{fig:methods_overview} for an overview of \geodesicBP.)
+Geodesic-BP can achieve a highly accurate fit to the \gls{ecg} in under 30 minutes on a single high-end \gls{gpu}. \revaat{Note that while the method can also be computed on a CPU, the runtime increases to more than 6 hours.} Being gradient-based, it scales efficiently with the number of parameters and guarantees convergence to a locally optimal solution.
 This makes it an ideal platform for investigating the identifiability problem.
-In general, geodesic-BP converges toward a local minimum of the loss function, which measures the mismatch between recorded and simulated \gls{ecg}.
+In general, Geodesic-BP converges toward a local minimum of the loss function, which measures the mismatch between recorded and simulated \gls{ecg}.
 The presence of multiple minima indicates a lack of identifiability, while the distribution of these minima in the parameter space offers insights into potential regularization strategies.

-We tackle this issue by fitting several hundred cases with unprecedented accuracy, using different initial parameter conditions and varying the number of ECG leads, including up to high-density \glspl{bspm}.
+\revaat{We tackle this issue by fitting the \gls{ecg} of a single case several hundred times} with unprecedented accuracy, using different initial parameter conditions and varying the number of ECG leads, including up to high-density \glspl{bspm}.
 We then quantify the uncertainty in the identification process.
-Our results are quantitatively validated against high-fidelity ground truth data generated \emph{in silico} using a different \gls{ep} simulator \cite{gillette2022personalized}.
+Our results are quantitatively validated against high-fidelity \gls{gt} data generated \emph{in silico} using a different \gls{ep} simulator \cite{gillette2022personalized}.
 Finally, we propose physiologically grounded constraints for the \glspl{pmj} that significantly improve the identifiability of the ventricular conduction system from the 12-lead \gls{ecg}.
-Exact constraints from the \gls{gt} model were not utilized to elucidate how physiological assumptions of the \gls{hps} may play in the ability to obtain an exact match in the \gls{ecg}.
+Exact constraints from the \gls{gt} model were not utilized to elucidate how physiological assumptions of the \gls{hps} may \revaat{may play a role} in the ability to obtain an exact match in the \gls{ecg}.